boltlabs-inc/zkchannels-spec/tezos/merchant-initialization.md

 # Setup for new merchants

-A party who wishes to act as a merchant must create and publish parameters to use across all of their customer relationships:
+A party who wishes to act as a zkChannel merchant must create and publish parameters for use across all of their zkChannels:

-1. Blind signing keys.
-The merchant must use the same keys to sign all transactions.
+1. Blind signature public key pair.
+The merchant must use this key pair to sign all channel state initializations and updates in zkAbacus.
+This keypair is also used as a condition in the Tezos smart contract for each channel.
+(XX: TODO break this into parts bc we will only send the G2 part to Tezos for verification?)
-2. Commitment keys.
-These will be used to verify commitments that the customer makes.
+2. Commitment parameters.
+These will be used to generate commitments that the customer makes.
 3. Range proof keys and signatures.
-The pay protocol requires a separate set of parameters to prove that updated channel balances are valid.
+The zkAbacus.Pay protocol requires a separate set of parameters to prove that updated channel balances are valid.

 ## Blind signing keys